-TripActions, a desktop/mobile platform for booking corporate travel, uses AI and Machine Learning to offer personalized options for travelers, incorporating a company’s travel policies, real-time fares/rates, and individual traveler preferences like loyalty program memberships.
+TripActions is a desktop/mobile platform for booking corporate travel, uses AI and Machine Learning to offer personalized options for travelers, incorporating a company’s travel policies, real-time fares/rates, and individual traveler preferences like loyalty program memberships.
 TripActions’ content comes from direct integrations, traditional sources such as Sabre, and third-party sites like Priceline and Expedia.

 Lola’s subscription service is based on the size of organization and number of travelers, so whether your travelers are desktop or mobile focused, your company size, may be key if you are considering TripActions v.
 Lola as a primary booking option for your company.
 AI applications are here to stay, perfectly suited to the corporate travel space, and likely, more AI-utilizing travel features will be seen in coming years.

-Existing Travel Programs:
+Software for Existing Travel Programs

 If you have a program in place, but are looking for hotel benchmarking and rebooking, TripBam might be the solution you’re looking for.
 Around since 2012 and able to integrate with Concur and most major TMCs in the US, TripBam works with TMCs and/or corporations in order to seek better prices on hotel bookings.
 It looks at alternative hotels within the area, a corporation’s preferred program, and amenities offered to travelers: if a lower, comparable rate is found, TripBam will automatically rebook at that rate.
 This rebooking can be limited, whether your company wants rebookings made at any comparable hotel in proximity for greater savings, or only to have your travelers rebooked at the same rate type at the same property, so the traveler does not experience the change TripBam is making, should prices drop.